 ProFund VP Nasdaq-100, ProFund VP Ultra Nasdaq-100, ProFund VP Short Nasdaq-100 and ProFund VP UltraShort Nasdaq-100 are not sponsored, endorsed, sold or promoted by The Nasdaq OMX Group, Inc. or its affiliates (Nasdaq OMX, with its affiliates, are referred to as the "Corporations").
 The Corporations have not passed on the legality or suitability of, or the accuracy or adequacy of descriptions and disclosures relating to, the Fund.
 The Corporations make no representation or warranty, express or implied to the owners of the Fund or any member of the public regarding the advisability of investing in securities generally or in the Fund particularly, or the ability of the Nasdaq U.S. Large Cap Equities for Rising Rates Index to track general stock market performance.
-The Corporations and the use of the Nasdaq U.S. Large Cap Equities for Rising Rates Index which is determined, composed and calculated by Nasdaq without regard to Licensee or the Fund.
+The Corporations' only relationship to ProFund Advisors ("Licensee") is in the licensing of the Nasdaq®, and certain trade names of the Corporations and the use of the Nasdaq U.S. Large

+Cap Equities for Rising Rates Index which is determined, composed and calculated by Nasdaq without regard to Licensee or the Fund.
 Nasdaq has no obligation to take the needs of the Licensee or the owners of the Fund into consideration in determining, composing or calculating the Nasdaq U.S. Large Cap Equities for Rising Rates Index.
 The Corporations are not responsible for and have not participated in the determination of the timing of, prices at, or quantities of the Fund to be issued or in the determination or calculation of the equation by which the Fund is to be converted into cash.
 The Corporations have no liability in connection with the administration, marketing or trading of the Fund